WYWM Logo

 Building Security

-We aim to keep personal information only as long as we need it - For examples, for business or legal reasons.
-When we no longer need information, we take reasonable steps to destroy or de-identify it.
+We aim to keep personal information only as long as we need it - for example, for business or legal reasons.
+When we no longer need information, we take reasonable steps to destroy or permanently de-identify (anonymise) it.

 Minors and Children’s Privacy

 We may, in the course of providing products and services, disclose personal information to overseas entities including by utilising overseas data servers to process information.
-Those overseas entities are located in the following countries: Australia and the United States of America.
+Those overseas entities are located in the following countries: Australia, Canada, the United Kingdom and the United States of America.

 We will review and update this Privacy Policy from time to time as needed without notice.
 Therefore, you should review the terms of this policy periodically to make sure that you are aware of how we collect, hold, store and use personal information.